-In order for the process for a Plan for Improvement to begin, two (2) observations counting toward the final evaluation must be completed.
-If the teacher has an overall rating of 2.0 or is rated a 2.0 on one (1) or more Elements, then the evaluator must begin the Plan for Improvement process as outlined below.
-Please note, the Plan for Improvement form is available electronically on the OKCPS TLE website.
+In order for the process of a Plan for Improvement to begin, two (2) observations counting toward the final evaluation may be completed.
+If the teacher has an overall rating of 2.0 or below, then the evaluator may begin the Plan for Improvement process as outlined below.

-STEP 1- The evaluator must complete the teacher information section and "Marzano Focused Teacher Evaluation Model Targeted Element(s)" section of the form prior to meeting with the teacher.
-The form refers to a "Targeted Element".
+STEP 1- The evaluator must complete the teacher information section and the "Marzano Focused Teacher Evaluation Model Targeted Element(s)" section of the form before meeting with the teacher.
+The form refers to a "Targeted Element."
 A "Targeted Element" is an element consistently rated low in the teacher's observations and significantly contributed to the Needs Improvement rating for a particular Element.
 When scheduling the meeting, it is recommended the evaluator ask the teacher to review his/her past observations via iObservation and come to the meeting with suggestions on how to improve.